Hearing aid: Evolution of hearing aid applications

 There are audio players designed specifically for the hard-of-hearing.
 These applications amplify the volume of the reproduced audio signal in accordance with the user's hearing characteristics and act as a music volume amplifier and assistive hearing aid.
 The amplification algorithm works on the frequencies that the user hears worse, thus restoring natural hearing perception of the sound of music.

 Just as in hearing aid applications, the player adjustment is based on the user's audiogram.

 There are also applications that not only adapt the sound of music but also include some hearing aid functions.
 Such applications include a sound amplification mode in accordance with the user's hearing characteristics as well as a noise suppression mode and a mode allowing the user to hear ambient sound without pausing the music.

 Also, some applications allow the hard-of-hearing to watch video and listen to the radio with comfort.
 The operational principles of these applications are similar to those of hearing aid applications: the audio signal is amplified on the frequencies that the user hears worse.

 Hearing aid adaptation

-A person using a hearing aid for the first time often cannot make use of all its advantages quickly.
-The structure and characteristics of hearing aids are thoroughly devised by specialists in order to make the adjustment period as simple and quick as possible.
-However, despite this, a beginning hearing aid user certainly needs time to get used to it.
+A person using a hearing aid for the first time often cannot make use of all of its advantages quickly.
+The structure and characteristics of hearing aids are designed by specialists in order to make the adjustment period as simple and quick as possible.
+However, despite this, a beginning hearing aid user typically still needs time to get used to it.

 The process of adjusting to hearing prostheses consists of the following steps: